nikovett/charging-planner/CONTEXT.md

 ### Session 13 — 2026-04-01

 **v1.0.0 released** — first public release tagged on 2026-04-01.
 Charge Amps handler tested and supported.
-See RELEASE_NOTES.md.

 **v1.1.0 released** — forecast supplementation for partial window coverage.
-See RELEASE_NOTES_v1.1.0.md.

 **Forecast supplementation for partial window coverage** (major feature): previously if real prices covered less than 90% of the charging window the profile was skipped entirely — no plan, no delivery that day.
 Root cause: ENTSO-E or Sähkötin only has today's prices when the script runs before Nord Pool publishes (~11:00–12:00 UTC), which can happen on exception days.